alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/deployment.md

 information about the pre-built application version, TensorFlow Lite Micro library version used, data type as well as the input and output tensor sizes of the model compiled into the executable binary.

+> **Note:** For details on the specific use-case follow the instructions in the corresponding documentation.

 After the application has started it outputs a menu and waits for the user input from telnet terminal.

 For example, the image classification use case can be started by: